nci/gsky/Documents/ows/README.md

 (Distributed Scalable Geospatial Data Server)
 ---

-FOREWORD
+INTRODUCTION
 -------------

 GSKY was developed at [NCI](http://nci.org.au) and is a scalable, distributed server which presents a new approach for geospatial data discovery and delivery using OGC standards.
 The most recent release is version 1.0 (June 2018).

-This directoy has all the documents and user guides for the GSKY system.
+The **documents/ows** directoy has all the documents and user guides for the GSKY system.
 If you find that anything is missing or requires modifications, please contact the author directly or through the comments.

-These documents - in Word, PowerPoint and PDF - listed in here are intended to be equally useful for a beginner and an expert of GSKY.
-Though written mainly for the developers of the system(s), some will double as user guides for the end users.
+The documents - in Word, PowerPoint and PDF - listed in here are intended to be equally useful for a beginner and an expert of GSKY.
+Though they were created mainly for the developers of the system(s), some will function as user guides for the end users.

-The docs are the by-products of the author's very painstaking travels through the GSKY and TerriaMap codes and other potential GSKY clients.
+These docs are the by-products of the author's very painstaking travels through the GSKY and TerriaMap codes and other potential GSKY clients.
 Hopefully they will be useful for other developers and users of GSKY.

-The docs do not comply with the new philosophy of *"why make things simple and easily understood when they can be wonderfully complex, elegant and unintelligible?"*.
+These docs do not comply with the new philosophy of *"why make things simple and easily understood when they can be wonderfully complex, elegant and unintelligible?"* (no apologies).

 The motivation behind these docs is that no programmer or the end user, especially the end user, likes to read the manuals before diving in.
-These documents, in particular the \*.pptx, are good alternatives to RTFM.
+The **\*.pptx**, are good alternatives to RTFM.
-The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and may save you 3 hours that it takes to go through the text-based tutorials.
-They may also eliminate the need for a manual or document, which was not even an option in the case of GSKY.
+The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and will save you 3+ hours that it takes to go through text-based tutorials.
+I strongly believe that animated PowerPoint presentations are much better in teaching than a YouTube video, as one is less likely to fall asleep and will not get distracted by another video of a dancing girl.

+These \*.pptx presentations eliminate the need for a manual or text document, which was not even an option in the case of GSKY.
 For those who dare to RTFM, there are detailed Word/PDF documents as well.

 Having alienated most of you with the intro, let us get into the details!